 One of the easiest ways to make you video discoverable in the world of social media is to effectively use hashtags.
 This is how users who are not yet your followers find your content and begin interacting with it.
 The first thing you should do is develop a hashtag unique to your brand that will be used in every single post you make.
 This allows users to click one posts that grabs their attention and instantly be connected to every other post you have made since.

 Next, be focused and specific with your hashtags.
 If your hashtag lacks specificity, you could be connected with a host of unrelated content.
 If it is too random, then it is unlikely users will ever stumble on your content.
-For example, it would be more effective to use the hashtag #NOLAseafoodrestaurant than #weloveseafood, because it tells your customers more information about who you are and where you a located.
+For example, it would be more effective to use the hashtag #NOLAseafood than #weloveseafood, because it tells your customers more information about who you are and where you a located.
 The second hashtag could link back to everything from backyard crab boils to the fish market in Seattle.
 It is also important to use only the most relevant hashtags – including dozens of hashtags along with your posts suggests a lack of direction.
-Finally, make sure your hashtags are legible.
+Also, make sure your hashtags are legible.
 Hashtags are made up of words without spaces in between, which means as they grow in character length they become more confusing.
 It is important to be able to distinguish between where one word ends and the next begins, so try not to choose words that begin and end with the same letter right next to each other.
-Another good rule of thumb is not to make your hashtag too long or too cryptic.
+A good rule of thumb is not to make your hashtag too long or too cryptic.

 6) Connect with your city.